AriFordsham/GHCWiki/status/ghc-6.12.md

 - Better **versioning** to support separate compilation; perhaps checksums/fingerprints.
 Already done!

+- GHC now uses **libffi** to implement parts of the FFI, replacing some of the home-grown and very architecture-specific code we had to do this.
+Amongst other benefits, this will ease the task of porting GHC in the future.
+Done; but *maybe use it to solve the SE Linux paranoia problem?*

 ## Things we plan to do for sure

 - **Haddock 2** (see also [\#1964](https://gitlab.haskell.org//ghc/ghc/issues/1964) (GHC.Prim), [\#2335](https://gitlab.haskell.org//ghc/ghc/issues/2335) (build problem)).  (**Ian Lynagh**: a few days.)